TimB1988/Picam-F3B-Case/README.md

-The Router Case is a remixed Version of Olavs Coverbox https://www.thingiverse.com/thing:4523275/files All Credits go to him.
+The picam Cover is a remixed Version of Olavs Coverbox https://www.thingiverse.com/thing:4523275/files All Credits go to him.

 Android Apps: